Blagdon Local History Society

 Membership Subscription: A slight increase this year in line with rising energy costs: £14 single, £25 for a couple.
 This entitles you to free entry to all our meetings with refreshments.

 To the above list of talks a number of walks and trips to venues round about will be offered to members.
 A fully finalised list will be posted here and sent via email to all subscribed members.
-Although the trips will be discounted members will have have to part with a bit more of their well-earned funds in order to participate
+Although the trips will be discounted members will have have to part with a bit more of their well-earned pocket money in order to participate

 David Veater has, after nearly 40years, finished editting a movie of Blagdon from a collection of interviews and walks around Blagdon that he made back in the mid-1980s.
 The final piece can be viewed on You-Tube if you follow this link: https://www.youtube.com/watch?v=gIJy_sQJl8w .